FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

 The Meetings Administrator stated that Limerick City and County Council was required to consider

-the appointment of 1 Member to the Library Association of Ireland.--- 5
+the appointment of 1 Member to the Library Association of Ireland.
+---
+5

 Proposed by Councillor Sheahan (J);